The Australian Property Market Moves in Cycles

 • Apartments periodically outperform houses when price gaps become extreme

-If I could only buy one property today — especially as a first home buyer or early-stage investor — I would seriously consider:
+If I could only buy one property today on a lower budget I would seriously consider:

 • A well-located older apartment in Sydney

-• Or a high-quality apartment in Melbourne with strong yield and scarcity
+• Or a high-quality Premium Performance apartment in Melbourne with strong yield and scarcity

 Both markets are setting up for future catch-up cycles — just like Brisbane and Perth did before their booms.